Ye-0413/alfred-latex-table/README.md

 # Alfred LaTeX Table

 Generate LaTeX Table with Alfred Workflow.
+If you think this is useful, please  ❤️Star❤️ this project.

 ![screenshot](/screenshot.png)